Nefnief-tech/grades-tracker/public/sounds/README.md

 # Sound Files for Study Timer

-This directory contains sound files used by the Study Timer feature:
+This directory contains sound files used by the Pomodoro study timer feature:

+## Files

-- `bell.mp3` - Notification sound for when a timer completes
+- `bell.mp3`: A bell sound that plays when a timer session ends
-- `tick.mp3` - Subtle tick sound for when the timer starts
+- `tick.mp3`: A subtle tick sound that plays periodically during active timer sessions

-If the sound files are missing, the application will fall back to generating sounds using the Web Audio API.

 ## Attribution

-These sound files should be free for non-commercial use.
-If replacing them, ensure you have proper licenses.
+These sounds should be free-to-use audio files.
+If you plan to distribute this application, please ensure you have appropriate licenses for these files or replace them with properly licensed alternatives.

+## Usage

+The study timer component automatically loads these files when the timer is used.
+Make sure these files are available in this directory for the Pomodoro timer to function properly.